Competency-based recruitment: Small businesses

 Small businesses struggle a lot more than larger businesses when it comes to employing people for jobs.
 It is much better for them to use competency-based job descriptions as they differ from standard job descriptions because they emphasize the worker rather than the work.
 Competency-based job descriptions decrease the chances of the employer hiring the wrong person for the job.

 To ensure that staff are placed properly within a small business, they must create a detailed job description.
 For a small business it is crucial that they hire the right number of people.
 This is because, if they hire too many people it could lead to money being wasted on staff income (wages are the highest costs to business).
-As well as other issues, as the saying goes: “too many cooks spoil the broth”!
+As well as other issues, as the saying goes: "too many cooks spoil the broth"!
 On the other hand, if they hire too few people, it could lead to inefficiencies and large costs for the small business in the long run.

 The best approach for small businesses will be to have a job preview, assess whether individuals are capable of learning the skills needed by the company.
 This will help filter out those candidates who will not be suitable for the job.
 If possible, small businesses should use experienced individuals in the hiring process, these individuals will know if the future employee will fit into the culture of the company as well as if they possess the relevant skills.

-Competency Life Cycle
+Competency life cycle

-The competency life cycle consists of 4 phases which aim to develop and enhance individual and organisational competencies.
+The competency life cycle consists of four phases which aim to develop and enhance individual and organisational competencies.
 The different phases are: